bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 @sourceref ./declarative.sample.html
 @codepen

-Declarative state, once you're familiar with it, is typically easier to follow.
-Understanding how a piece of the program's state is generated only requires reading the state's definition.
+Declarative state, once you’re familiar with it, is typically easier to follow.
+Understanding how a piece of the program’s state is generated only requires reading the state’s definition.
 The actions that are part of the definition explain everything about how the state is created.
-In imperative code you'd need to read the code anywhere the state is modified.
+In imperative code you’d need to read the code anywhere the state is modified.

-Code using declarative state is often shorter than imperative code since you're not needing to write as much flow control logic.
+Code using declarative state is often shorter than imperative code since you’re not needing to write as much flow control logic.

 Declarative state can be less error prone.
-It's typically more specific about how state is generated relative to imperative code, which may modify state under conditions which may at first seem correct, but end up having unintended consequences.
+It’s typically more specific about how state is generated relative to imperative code, which may modify state under conditions which may at first seem correct, but end up having unintended consequences.